-They learn to solve tough interpersonal problems, resolve conflict, present and negotiate for their ideas, create meaningful, collaborative relationships, build high-performing teams, develop and sustain a strong company culture, and grow their businesses and careers.
+My clients learn to present and negotiate for their ideas and desires, resolve conflict, create meaningful, collaborative relationships, build high-performing teams, and grow their businesses and careers.

-I’ve studied communication since I was in college, business since my first corporate job, and conflict resolution since 2013.
+I’ve studied communication since I was in college, business since my first corporate job, negotiation and conflict management since 2013.
 I’ve studied human behavior all my life.